christopherromero/coding-standards/Coding-Standards.md

 -   Avoid unnecessary code (using statements, functions, comments that state the obvious)

--   Avoid complicated code (prefer understandable to cleer code -- ex., foreach instead of a complex Linq statement)
+-   Avoid complicated code (prefer understandable to clear code -- ex., foreach instead of a complex LINQ statement)

 -   Avoid if/else if/else/switch if at all possible (consider dictionaries unless they make code harder to understand)